 To be mindful means to actively notice only what is happening right now, and to do so without placing a judgment on it.
 (We’ll talk more about non-judgment later.)
-This can be accomplished by noticing the direct experience of the senses, or through focused attention on the breath or an activity.
+We can accomplish this by noticing the direct experience of our senses, or by focusing attention on our breath or an activity.

 When You Do Dishes, Do Dishes

 Mindfulness can seem so simple.
 You might be wondering what all the hype is about.
-How can something that seems so simple receive so much chatter?
+How can something so basic receive so much chatter?
 There are two reasons.

 The second reason is, there’s a ton of research coming out to support the incredible benefits of mindfulness.

 In the 1970’s, researchers started looking into the health benefits of mindfulness.
 Since then, study after study has found positive results.
 And this has led to widespread acceptance of mindfulness as an effective strategy for improving health.
 Numerous studies support a wide range of benefits.
 And the great thing is, many of them are accessible even for mindfulness beginners.
 They include the following:

 - Life Satisfaction

 - Social Anxiety

 Mindfulness meditation, as a practice, has been associated with higher levels of mindfulness, self-compassion, and an overall sense of well-being.

 With all this research showing the incredible benefits of mindfulness, it’s no wonder so many people are talking about it.
 It’s the ultimate life-hack for maintaining psychological well-being.
 But where did it come from?